camunda/camunda-docs-static/enterprise/content/support.md

 * Select `Create Issue`
 * Select `Support` as **project** and choose the desired [issue type]({{< relref "#issue-types" >}}).
 * Give the ticket a meaningful **summary**
 * You can give your ticket a [**priority**]({{< relref "#priority-level" >}}) depending on how urgent the issue is for you.
-Provide us with a date in case of important **deadlines** that need to be reached.
+* Provide us with a date in case of important **deadlines** that need to be reached.
 * Enter a detailed **description** of your issue.
 In case of Bug Reports please use the template (Reproduce steps, Problem, Expected behavior, etc.).
 Make use of the [JIRA text formatting]({{< relref "#text-formatting" >}}) in order to represent code snippets in a better readable way.
 * **Attachments** like screenshots, log files, stack traces or BPMN files help us to find and reproduce your bug faster.
-* For bug reprots and help requests it is important to know which **environment** you use.
+* For bug reports and help requests, it is important to know which **environment** you use.
 Inform us about the used Camunda BPM platform version, application server, database and everything else that seems to be important for your issue.

 ## Issue Types